conda/pycosat/README.rst

 The ``pycosat`` module has two functions ``solve`` and ``itersolve``, both of which take an iterable of clauses as an argument.
-Each clause is itself represented as a list of (non-zero) integers.
+Each clause is itself represented as an iterable of (non-zero) integers.

 The function ``solve`` returns one of the following:
   * one solution (a list of integers)